Pixel

 If you are being denied benefits after being injured in the workplace, the attorneys at Brach Eichler Injury Lawyers are here to help you fight for the compensation you deserve.

-At Brach Eichler Injury Lawyers our attorneys are devoted to winning full compensation for our clients.
-If you’ve been denied workers’ comp benefits, we’ll use all our knowledge and skill to appeal that denial, so you can access the benefits you deserve.
+At Brach Eichler Injury Lawyers, our attorneys are devoted to winning full compensation for our clients.
+If you’ve been denied workers’ comp benefits, we’ll use all our knowledge and skills to appeal that denial, so you can access the benefits you deserve.
 But we go even further; we thoroughly investigate the circumstances of our injury to determine whether third-party negligence played a role.
-This is because the law allows you to pursue a negligence lawsuit to recover full personal injury damages, if someone with whom you do not have an employer-employee or co-worker relationship caused an accident that injured you.
+This is because the law allows you to pursue a negligence lawsuit to recover full personal injury damages if someone with whom you do not have an employer-employee or co-worker relationship caused an accident that injured you.
 Fighting for the full range of benefits and your full compensation is something we are passionate about.
 And our passion produces positive results.

 Do I Need A Workplace Accident Lawyer?

-An experienced workplace accident attorney knows how to validate the initial claim and make sure that it is filed on time so you can start receiving benefits as soon as possible.
+An experienced workplace accident attorney knows how to validate the initial claim and ensure it is filed on time so you can start receiving benefits as soon as possible.
 An attorney will vigorously contest the denial of a claim and handle any disputes over a disability rating.
 Further, a New Jersey workplace accident lawyer is equipped to perform an independent investigation to determine the cause of the accident and identify each liable party.

 As alluded to above, New Jersey’s workers’ compensation laws protect negligent employers and co-workers from lawsuits.
 It does not protect third parties, however, such as subcontractors, employees of subcontractors, and industrial machinery manufacturers.
 If any one of those third parties was responsible for the accident that harmed you, the path is clear for you to sue for personal injury damages, and Brach Eichler Injury Lawyers is ready to fight aggressively for you.